Municipalities of Libya

 • Population: 1984 estimates.

 1. 1995-08-02: Libya reorganized into 13 municipalities.
-I have two data sources for this division: The Europa World Year Book 2001, and the Ershiyi Shiji Shijie Diming Lu.
-Unfortunately, they're hard to reconcile.
-I give them both here, in hopes that someone will be able to find the correct matches.
-The Chinese source gives the total area as 1,759,540 km.², but the municipality areas add up to only 1,662,500.
+I have two data sources for this division, but they disagree.
+I give them both here, in hopes that someone will be able to reconcile them.

 13 municipalities4,811,902